martynas199/EliteBooker-backend/GOOGLE_CALENDAR_SETUP.md

 ## Overview

-The Google Calendar integration allows beauticians to automatically sync their appointments to their personal Google Calendar.
+The Google Calendar integration allows specialists to automatically sync their appointments to their personal Google Calendar.
 When a booking is made, confirmed, or cancelled, it's automatically reflected in their calendar.

 ## Setup Steps